 Tip: Session stylist Neil Moodie recommends giving your hair a brush every day; this will stimulate growth and make way for new hairs to grow.
 We love Aveda's Wooden Paddle Brush, £22

 A windswept-hair hydrator

 If you can't be faffed with hair masks the rest of the year, now's the time to carve out half an hour a week for a quick treatment.
 My go-to is Hask, a Hollywood hair brand (loved by A-listers) that's just landed in the UK and costs less than a tenner.
 Free from sulphates, parabens, phthalates and gluten, and formulated with high-quality ingredients, the range is very gentle on your hair, suitable for all hair types and smells glorious.
-The masks cost £2.49 and are especially luxurious, particularly the Argan mask (good for damaged hair), the Kalahari mask for coloured hair and the conditioning Coconut mask.
+The masks cost £2.49 and are especially luxurious, particularly the Argan mask (good for damaged hair) and the conditioning Coconut mask.
 You can use them on wet or dry hair; simply apply through the lengths of your hair, focusing on dry ends.
 Then tie your hair out the way and leave to soak in for as long as possible before washing out.

 Also brilliant (and speedy) are Hask's hot oil treatments, £2.49.
 Pop the tube in a cup of hot water to warm through, apply to mid-lengths and ends and leave for five minutes, then rinse away and follow with your normal haircare routine.